dirigeants/klasa/guides/Getting Started/Settings.md

 const { prefix, 'roles.administrator': adminRole } = message.guild.settings.pluck('prefix', 'roles.administrator');
 ```

-If you would like resolved values as well, you can use the resolve method instead, it follows the same format as pluck, except that non-resolvable keys will be set to null in the returned object.
+If you would like resolved values as well, you can use the resolve method instead, it follows the same format as pluck, except that non-resolvable keys will be set to null in the returned array.

 ```javascript
 // Can also be awaited and destructured